-And we’re back again with our next mother sauce – tomate!
-In case you didn’t know I’ve been making my way through the five mother sauces, so if you’ve missed the first two installments of this series, also known as Better Know a Mother Sauce, be sure to check out veloute and bechamel.
+In case you didn’t know I’ve been making my way through the five mother sauces, so if you’ve missed the first two installments of this series be sure to check out veloute and bechamel.
 Now it’s time, once again, to get out your berets because it’s time for le classique sauce tomate or, in other words, classic tomato sauce (pardon my French – I haven’t used it since high school).

 The best word to describe this sauce?
 Easy.
-It’s so easy to make, but pays off big in the flavor department.
+It’s so easy to make but pays off big in the flavor department.
 It’s just onions, garlic, carrots, celery, salt pork, crushed tomatoes, and chicken stock.
-You start it on the stovetop and then finish it in the oven, so it’s very hands-off and low maintenance.
+You start it on the stovetop and then finish it in the oven, so it’s very hands-off and low maintenance oven tomato sauce.

-After a couple hours in the oven the sauce is ready — it just needs to be pureed and strained, unless you are me and forget to strain it (P.S.
+After a couple hours in the oven, the sauce tomate is ready — it just needs to be pureed and strained, unless you are me and forget to strain it (P.S.
 It still tasted great).

 So, that’s it for now – I’m getting up very early tomorrow to make my own demi-glace and, pending success (please send good thoughts), I will share what that’s all about sometime next week.
 So, in the meantime here’s the recipe for le classique sauce tomate.
 Enjoy and au revoir!

-This sauce is one of the five mother sauces of French cuisine.
+This oven tomato sauce (sauce tomate) is one of the five mother sauces of French cuisine.
 Simmering it in the oven creates a rich and savory sauce that can be used as a base for so many dishes!

 - 1 white or yellow onion, diced